 Several days before closing, confirm with your agent that all your documentation is in place and in order.

 Obtain certified funds for closing.

 On closing day, with the guidance of a settlement agent and your agent, you'll sign documents that do the following:

-- Handle your first tax return as a home owner.
+Help get the numbers you need on your first tax return as a homeowner.

 Find contractors to help with home maintenance or remodeling.